 Once approved through the adoption of this Plan, any changes to the minimum service levels shown in Table 4.4 should be implemented similarly to changes in the list of designated materials.
 In other words, any proposed changes in the minimum service levels should be submitted to SWAC and SWC for their discussion and approval.
 The SWAC membership may at any designated meeting recommend changes to the service levels and forward the recommended changes to SWC.
 SWC should review and discuss any suggested revisions during a regular meeting, and then the committee should vote on whether to adopt the change or not.
 Only until SWC has voted with a quorum of members, as stated in the by-laws, can the list be officially changed.
-If SWC initiates the proposed revision to the service levels, its recommendation should be reviewed by SWAC before proceeding.
-The minimum service levels should also be reviewed at least annually by SWAC.
+If SWC initiates the proposed revision to the service levels, its recommendation should be reviewed by SWAC.
 A change in the minimum service levels does not require an amendment to the Plan.